svedova1899/svedova1899/README.md

 ## Hi there, I'm Nastya 👋

 I'm a front-end developer, I like to study programming from different angles, but for myself I chose the front-end direction.
-At the moment, my programming knowledge includes: HTML5, CSS3(SCSS), JavaScript, Bootstrap.
-I am currently learning Python for general development in programming.
+At the moment, my programming knowledge includes: HTML5, CSS3/SCSS, JavaScript, Bootstrap, Node.js.
 I'm studing in **GoIteens** school, here I received and continue to receive new and developing knowledge

 ### 💻My knowledge